KetchuppOfficial/Hash_Table/README.md

 # General information

 This project is a C implementation of *hash table* - a well known data structure.
-My hash table supports 7 hash functions which quality were carefully studied and are presented below.
+My hash table supports 7 hash functions, which quality were carefully studied and are presented below.
 A unique feature of this project is its second part - optimization of hash table with the help of knowledge in processor architecture.

 # Building